microsoft/BotBuilder-Samples/samples/python/15.handling-attachments/README.md

 > **NOTE: A specific example for Microsoft Teams, demonstrating how to upload files to Teams from a bot and how to receive a file sent to a bot as an attachment, can be found [here](../56.teams-file-upload)**

-## Running the sample
+## To try this sample

 - Clone the repository
 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
-- Bring up a terminal, navigate to `botbuilder-samples\samples\python\15.handling-attachments` folder
+- In a terminal, navigate to `botbuilder-samples\samples\python\15.handling-attachments` folder
 - Activate your desired virtual environment
 - In the terminal, type `pip install -r requirements.txt`
 - Run your bot with `python app.py`

 ## Testing the bot using Bot Framework Emulator

-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connect to bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot
-- Paste this URL in the emulator window - http://localhost:3978/api/messages
+- Enter a Bot URL of `http://localhost:3978/api/messages`

-## Attachments
+## Interacting with the bot

 A message exchange between user and bot may contain cards and media attachments, such as images, video, audio, and files.
 The types of attachments that may be sent and received varies by channel.
 Additionally, a bot may also receive file attachments.